jrasmusson/ios-starter-kit/basics/UIStackView/Basics/README.md

 <img src="https://github.com/jrasmusson/ios-starter-kit/blob/master/basics/UIStackView/Basics/images/model.png" alt="drawing" width="400"/>

-Let's say we want to build a basic form with a `UILabel` and `UITextField` side-by-side.
-If we drop a label and text field into a `UIStackView` we get this.
+We can start off with a `UILabel` and `UITextField` side-by-side.

 <img src="https://github.com/jrasmusson/ios-starter-kit/blob/master/basics/UIStackView/Basics/images/no-hugging.png" alt="drawing" width="400"/>

-This is fine (not really) but what we are missing is the hugging and compression necessary to tell autolayout which control to expand, and which not to.
+But what we are missing is the hugging and compression necessary to tell autolayout which control to expand, and which not to.

 <img src="https://github.com/jrasmusson/ios-starter-kit/blob/master/basics/UIStackView/Basics/images/chart.png" alt="drawing" width="800"/>